4 Ways Search Changed in 2018

 Interestingly enough, these search engines do not operate with their own algorithms.
 Both DuckDuckGo and Ecosia rely on Microsoft’s Bing search algorithm.
 Google remains the rightful king of search, but the rise of alternative search engines proves that marketers should also consider optimizing for Bing as they plan their SEO strategies through 2019.

-Like so much of digital marketing, the only constant in SEO is change.
-As we look toward the next few years in search, we expect these trends will lead the way for new best practices.
+Like so much of digital marketing, the only constant in the existing SEO landscape is change.
+As we look toward the next few years in search, we expect these trends will lead the way for new best practices and more changes in SEO algorithms.
 Mobile-first design will become mandatory, content will focus on providing meaningful answers and structured data will dictate a website’s construction.
-For more on the best SEO strategies, take a look at our Search Engine Strategy services or reach out to our digital marketing experts.